FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 #### 4. Gather further infomation & check for phishing campaign with access to webserver.

-4.1 Check step 1.1 at 'reported email SRC and DST IP/port', if unchecked, gather it now, and attach to ticket.
+4.1 Check step 1.1 for 'reported email SRC and DST IP/port', if unchecked:
+- [ ] Gather SRC and DST IP/port on reported email.
+- [ ] Forward gathered IP/port information to ticket.

 4.2 Query the email server, find other correlated emails with the reported email.
 Contact IT role if needed.